How much is a Solar Lease?

 Purchase Agreements for Solar Power (PPAs)

-PPAs also known as Solar Power purchase agreements are{ very|| quite} like operating leases but with one significant difference.
+PPAs also known as Solar Power purchase agreements are{ very|| quite} similar to operating leases, with one major difference.

 How does a solar lease compare to buying a solar power system?